Is Portugal's Golden Visa Still Worth It in 2026? An Honest Answer

 Work with licensed Portuguese lawyers on your Golden Visa application.

 This is the founder-led version of an answer I've now given several thousand times.
-At MovingTo we've processed more than 2,500 applications with a 100% approval rate on cases we accept, and the question I get most often in 2026 is some version of: is this still worth doing, or have I missed it?
+The question I get most often in 2026 is some version of: is this still worth doing, or have I missed it?
 Here is the honest version.

 Table of contents